GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 Here I use an immutable object, but keep in mind that states_rebuild works the same way with mutable objects.

->> for immutable objects use value - setValue pair,
->> for mutable objects use state - setState pair.

 ```dart
 //create an immutable object